 Once you’ve found a seat, our band will lead the congregation in a few upbeat worship songs, ranging from contemporary praise tunes to ancient hymns.
 Our pastor will then share a relevant, encouraging message from the Bible.
 You’ll have a chance to participate in communion near the end of the service if you’d like.
 As a guest, you will never be singled out.
 Our services usually last an hour.

 In Providence KIDS, your children will participate in an age-appropriate Bible learning time that is both fun and meaningful.
 All Providence KIDS volunteers and staff are both Red Cross and Safe Sanctuaries certified.

-When you enter the school on Sunday mornings, come to the Providence KIDS Welcome Table on the right-hand side of the lobby.
+When you enter the building on Sunday mornings, come to the Providence KIDS area on the left-hand side of the lobby.
 There you can check in your children ages infant through 5th grade and then escort them to their classroom.
 Children are always welcome to join their parents in the main service.

 What will my middle and high school kids experience?

 In addition to our regular Sunday morning service, our Providence YOUTH group (grades 6-12) meets on Sunday night.
 Middle and High School youth meet at the church from 5:30-7:30 pm.
 Although their meeting time is the same and they share in some things together, they receive lessons separately.
 There is food, games, worship, a message, and time in grade-specific groups to help process the message best for where they are in life.